10 Snakes That Drink Rainwater From Their Scales

 Source: “Taipan” by Denise Chan – CC BY-SA 2.0

 This taipan also swallowed rainwater from nearby vegetation.
-The scientists only realised that it was drinking rainwater off itself after zooming in on the images later, watching the droplets disappear as the taipan’s face moved over them.
+The scientists only realised that it was drinking rainwater after zooming in on the images later, as the droplets disappeared while the taipan’s face moved over them.

-While its scales are less optimised than a viper’s jagged ridges, and look smooth from a distance, coastal taipans are still able to collect rainwater droplets.
-Among Australian snakes, green tree pythons also collect rainwater on their scales, as they’re almost a clone of the emerald tree boa on another continent.
+Among Australian snakes, green tree pythons are also known to collect rainwater on their scales, as they’re almost an exact clone of the emerald tree boa in South America.

 8 Sidewinder